FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

 - **Timeliness and Punctuality**: Timely and punctual release of European statistics.
 - **Coherence and Comparability**: Ensuring statistics are internally consistent and comparable across regions and countries.
 - **Accessibility and Clarity**: Clear and understandable presentation of European statistics, with accessible supporting metadata and guidance.
-- **Coordination and Cooperation**: Coordination and active cooperation within the European Statistical System to ensure the development, production, and dissemination of European statistics.

 _European Statistical System Committee, 2017.
 European Statistics Code of Practice for the National Statistical Authorities and Eurostat (EU statistical authority).
 Adopted 16 November 2017. [online] Available at: [[URL](https://ec.europa.eu/eurostat/web/products-catalogues/-/ks-02-18-142)] [12/03/2024]._